 - 48% of ‘tech giants’ (tech companies with 5000+ employees) require a cover letter.

-Do hiring managers actually like cover letters?
+Do hiring managers actually read the cover letters they receive?

-- 83% always or frequently read cover letters — only 4% never or infrequently read cover letters.
+- 83% “always” or “frequently” read cover letters — only 4% never or infrequently read cover letters.

 - 45% read an applicant’s cover letter before their resume.